Can you ride a bike without a helmet in Utah?

-If you're wondering if you can ride a bicycle without a helmet in Nevada, the short answer is yes.
-Nevada does not currently have any state laws requiring cyclists (of all ages) to wear a helmet.
-That said, not wearing one poses a significant risk and you'll be much better off wearing one.
-The Nevada Department of Transportation recommends all cyclists wear a helmet as they can make a massive difference in the unfortunate event of an accident.
-Helmets help prevent fatalities and protect your head from brain injuries if you fall or get knocked off your bike.
-When it comes to cycling safety, it's always better to play it safe.
+Utah boasts some of the United States's most incredible cycling routes.
+If you're wondering if you can ride without a helmet in Utah, the short answer is yes.
+Currently, there are no state laws for wearing a bicycle helmet in Utah – for both minors and adults.
+However, not wearing one comes with a wide array of risks and you will be much better off wearing one.
+Bike accidents are a big issue in Utah and wearing a helmet will make a huge difference if you're involved in an accident.
+Helmets help prevent fatalities and protect your head from head injuries if you fall or get knocked off your bike.
+As the old adage goes, it's better to be safe than sorry.

 Wearing a helmet is mandatory on all Intrepid cycling tours.
-If you need to buy one before your trip, it's best to go to a bicycle shop where the shop assistants can help you find a well-fitted helmet for your head as they're most effective when they fit correctly.
-As a general rule, a helmet should feel snug but not tight, and cover your forehead.
+If you have one already, great.
+But if you need to buy one, make sure you go to a bicycle shop where the shop assistants can help you find the right helmet for your head as helmets are most effective when they fit properly.
+The helmet should cover your forehead and it should feel snug, but not tight.